Unirep/Unirep/packages/docs/docs/getting-started/create-unirep-app.md

 ### Deploy smart contracts

-The app builder will deploy the `UnirepApp.sol` as an **[attester](../protocol/users-and-attesters.md#attesters-🤖)** to interact directly with `Unirep.sol`.
+The app builder will deploy the `UnirepApp.sol` smart contract, which is an **[attester](../protocol/users-and-attesters.md#attesters-🤖)**, to interact directly with `Unirep.sol`.

-In new terminal window, deploy smart contracts with the following command from root:
+In a new terminal window, deploy smart contracts with the following command from root:

 ```shell
 yarn contracts deploy